- Service Center

 The Trek Remedy is the do everything trail ripper enduro machine.
 It climbs and it shreds, gobbling up drops and whips all day long.
 If you like to jump, love to descend this is your bike.
 27.5 wheels keep the bike agile and fun.
 Craving more traction?
-The 2.6″ tires will give it to you… but you can even run up to 2.8″ tires if you want.
-The rear shock is equipped with a titled ‘RE:aktiv’ technology – working faster than a normal shock, so it tracks the ground better and keeps you in control over the chop.
-Thru-shaft technology is found on the highest model trims of the Remedy for even faster shock response for a next level experience.
+The 2.6″ tires will give it to you… you can even run up to 2.8″ tires if you want.
+The rear shock is equipped with a ‘RE:aktiv’ technology – working faster than a normal shock, so it tracks the ground better and keeps you in control while in the chop.
+Thru-shaft technology is found on the highest trims of the Remedy for even faster shock response, for a next level experience.

-Available in both alloy and carbon models with different components spec’s the price of the Remedy comes in a wide range to fit the budget of all riders.
-You can also finance in house with the Trek Credit Card, featuring a no interest for 12-months plan – give us a call today and Remedy your no bike situation.
+Available in both alloy and carbon models with varying components spec’s.
+The price of the Remedy comes in a wide range to fit the budget of all riders.
+You can also finance in house with the Trek Credit Card, featuring a no interest for 6 and 12-months plan – give us a call today and Remedy your no bike situation.

 150mm of rear wheel travel, spec’d with a 160mm fork.

 up to 2.8″ wide tires with a 27.5 diameter.